Akhnaten (opera): Act 3: Year 17 and the Present

 The music of the very beginning of the opera returns.
-The scribe recites an inscription on Aye's tomb, praising the death of "the heretic" and the new reign of the old gods.
+The scribe recites an inscription on Aye's tomb, praising the death of "the great criminal" and the new reign of the old gods.
 He then describes the restoration of Amun's temple by Akhnaten's son Tutankhamun.
 The Prelude music grows stronger and the scene moves to present-day Egypt, to the ruins of Amarna, the former capital Akhetaten.
 The Narrator appears as a modern tourist guide and speaks a text from a guide book, describing the ruins.
 "There is nothing left of this glorious city of temples and palaces."